 When Mum was sure that I wasn't going to blow myself up (or anyone else) she let me work in the kitchen.
 I upgraded to a snazzy camping table which meant I could sit down and work and then I eventually moved Horace to a computer desk that I picked up for a tenner at Staples.

-I now work in my 'studio' which is an incredibly flouncy way of saying 'shed'.
-I work on a Carlisle Mini CC torch called Bob (I name everything) who runs on a 19kg tank of propane and one oxygen concentrator.
+I now work in my shed on a Carlisle Mini CC torch called Bob (I name everything) who runs on a 19kg tank of propane and one oxygen concentrator.

 This seems to be the item of beadmaking equipment that all new lampworkers are most concerned about.
 When I started lampwork, I didn't have a kiln.
 I used vermiculite to cool my beads in.
 You can gently heat this up in a slow cooker or in a saucepan on a hotplate or you can use it just as it is.
 Vermiculite is that silvery-brown grainy stuff that you buy in garden centres and it's normally used to retain moisture in plantpots but it has excellent insulation properties.
 Dead cheap too.
 Please remember that vermiculite-cooled beads are exactly that; cooled, not annealed.

 So what does a kiln do?
 It anneals your beads.
 Glass needs to be annealed to prevent fissures and cracks forming.
 My beads go straight from the flame into a hot kiln.
 They sit there until I finish melting glass for the day and then I ramp the kiln up to the annealing temperature.
 The beads 'soak' in the heat for an hour and then the kiln cools down slowly.